 The aforementioned benefits usually include lower legal fees and a speedier case resolution.
 Additionally, out-of-court foster civility and give the parties more control over the outcome.

 Every divorce case is different, but most follow the same general procedural outline.
-For a free consultation with an experienced Mokena divorce lawyer, contact the Suburban Law Group, L.L.C.
+For a free consultation with an experienced Mokena divorce lawyer, contact SLG Family Law.
 Convenient payment plans are available.

 To request a consultation, please fill out all fields, and we will follow up with you momentarily to set up an appointment.